 Advantages:

-- Extremely fast speed and high energy efficiency, suitable for private networks (like VeChain).
+- Offers fast performance and high energy efficiency, suitable for private networks (like VeChain).

 - Good security in controlled environments with low fault tolerance.